Applied behavior analysis (ABA) is a type of therapy that focuses on teaching certain behaviors through a series of rewards and consequences.

 People can find organizations and providers of ABA therapy online.
 Alternatively, they may consider asking their healthcare provider for recommendations.

 If a person is searching for someone to deliver ABA therapy and wants to verify that the BCBA is legitimate, they can ask to review their letter of verification.

 The location of ABA therapy can vary, as it involves teaching the child skills in a natural setting.
 Therefore, the BCBA may conduct the therapy at a practice, in the child’s home, or in an environment where the child may demonstrate a new skill, such as the park.

 Some research has been positive regarding the benefits of ABA therapy.
-For example, an older meta-analysis examining ABA therapy suggests that it improves the following in autistic children:
+For example, an

 - intellectual functioning